 This tender, juicy roast pork loin recipe is prepared with a marinade and served with an easy apricot sauce.
 Because the pork roast should marinate for about 4 hours, plan to start preparation early in the day,

-The marinade is a simple blend of soy sauce and garlic, along seasonings, and the sauce is made with apricot preserves.
+The marinade is a simple blend of soy sauce and garlic, along with seasonings, and the sauce is made with apricot preserves.
 Peach preserves may be used in the recipe as well.
 The sauce complements the pork roast beautifully.

 Serve this pork loin roast with rice or a noodle dish for a fabulous family meal.

-- 1/2 cup chicken broth
+1/2 cup chicken broth

-- 1/2 cup soy sauce (low sodium)
+1/2 cup low-sodium soy sauce

-- 2 small cloves garlic (minced)
+2 small cloves garlic, minced

-- 2 tablespoons dry mustard
+2 tablespoons dry mustard

-- 2 teaspoons dried thyme
+2 teaspoons dried thyme

-- 1 teaspoon ground ginger
+1 teaspoon ground ginger

-- 1 boneless pork loin roast (about 4 1/2 pounds)
+1 (4 1/2-pound) boneless pork loin roast

-- For the Apricot Sauce:
+For the Apricot Sauce:

-- 10 to 12 ounces apricot preserves (1 1/4 to 1 1/2 cups)
+10 to 12 ounces apricot preserves, about 1 1/4 to 1 1/2 cups

-- 2 tablespoons chicken broth (or dry sherry)
+2 tablespoons chicken broth, or dry sherry

-- 1 tablespoon soy sauce
+1 tablespoon soy sauce

 In a large food storage bag or glass bowl, combine 1/2 cup chicken broth, the soy sauce, minced garlic, dry mustard, thyme, and ginger.